Bougatsa might be the perfect Greek breakfast for you…

-Although most Greeks were not eating a lot for breakfast or any breakfast at all, slowly things are changing.
+Although most Greeks were not eating a lot for breakfast or any breakfast at all the precious decades, slowly things are changing.
 More and more Greeks as well as hotels in Greece, now understand the value of breakfast.
-It is amazing how many traditional products Greece actually has, which can be served as a delicious meal in the morning.
+It is amazing how many traditional products Greece actually has, which can also be served as a delicious meal in the morning.

-In nearly every bakery, pastry shops or snack bar, nowadays you can buy a “bougatsa”, with cream custard or cheese filling.
+In nearly every bakery or snack bar, nowadays you can buy a “bougatsa”, with cream custard or cheese filling.

-Of course, there are also special “bougatsa places”.
+Of course, there are also special “bougatsa places”, as showed in the video below

 Some “bougatsa history” and different varieties!